FlavScents AInsights Entry for Acetophenone (CAS: 98-86-2)

 5. Use in Fragrances

-In the fragrance industry, acetophenone is used across several fragrance families, including floral, oriental, and gourmand.
+In fragrance applications, acetophenone is used across several fragrance families, including floral, fruity, and gourmand.
 It acts as a modifier and impact note, contributing to the top and middle notes of a fragrance composition.
-Typical concentration ranges in perfumes are from 0.1% to 1%, depending on the desired intensity and character.
-Acetophenone's volatility allows it to contribute to the initial impression of a fragrance, while its floral character provides depth and complexity.
+Typical concentration ranges vary from trace amounts to 0.5%, depending on the desired effect and product type.
+Its volatility allows it to impart a fresh, sweet aroma that enhances the overall fragrance profile.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts